Keanu Reeves: 1984–1990: Early work

-1991–1994: Breakthrough with adult roles
+1991–1994: Breakthrough with mature roles

-In 1991, Reeves starred in Bill & Ted's Bogus Journey, a sequel to Bill & Ted's Excellent Adventure, with his co-star Alex Winter.
+In 1991, Reeves starred in Bill & Ted's Bogus Journey, a sequel to Bill & Ted's Excellent Adventure, with his co-star Winter.
 Michael Wilmington of the Los Angeles Times wrote that the sequel was "more imaginative, more opulent, wilder and freer, more excitingly visualized", praising the actors for their "fuller" performances.
 Film critic Roger Ebert thought it was "a riot of visual invention and weird humour that works on its chosen sub-moronic level [...]
 It's the kind of movie where you start out snickering in spite of yourself, and end up actually admiring the originality that went into creating this hallucinatory slapstick".
 The rest of 1991 marked a significant transition for Reeves's career as he undertook adult roles.
-He co-starred with River Phoenix as a street hustler in the adventure My Own Private Idaho, the characters embark on a journey of personal discovery.
-The story was written by Gus Van Sant and is loosely based on Shakespeare's Henry IV, Part 1, Henry IV, Part 2, and Henry V. The film premiered at the 48th Venice International Film Festival, followed by a theatrical release in the United States on September 29, 1991.
+Co-starring with River Phoenix as a street hustler in the adventure My Own Private Idaho, the characters embark on a journey of personal discovery.
+The story was written by Gus Van Sant, and is loosely based on William Shakespeare's Henry IV, Part 1, Henry IV, Part 2, and Henry V. The film premiered at the 48th Venice International Film Festival, followed by a theatrical release in the United States on September 29, 1991.
 The film earned $6.4 million at the box office.
 My Own Private Idaho was positively received, with Owen Gleiberman of Entertainment Weekly describing the film as "a postmodern road movie with a mood of free-floating, trance-like despair [...] a rich, audacious experience".
-The New York Times complimented Reeves and Phoenix saying they had insightful performances.
+The New York Times complimented Reeves and Phoenix for their insightful performances.

-Reeves starred alongside Patrick Swayze, Lori Petty and Gary Busey in the action thriller Point Break (1991), directed by Kathryn Bigelow.
+Reeves starred alongside Patrick Swayze, Lori Petty and Gary Busey in the action thriller Point Break, directed by Kathryn Bigelow.
 He plays an undercover FBI agent tasked with investigating the identities of a group of bank robbers.
 To prepare for the film, Reeves and his co-stars took surfing lessons with professional surfer Dennis Jarvis in Hawaii; Reeves had never surfed before.
-After its release Point Break was generally well-received, and a commercial success, earning $83.5 million at the box office.
+Upon its release, Point Break was generally well-received, and a commercial success, earning $83.5 million at the box office.
 Reeves's performance was praised by The New York Times for "considerable discipline and range", adding, "He moves easily between the buttoned-down demeanour that suits a police procedural story and the loose-jointed manner of his comic roles".
-Writing for The Washington Post, Hal Hinson called Reeves the "perfect choice" and praised the surfing scenes, but said that "the filmmakers have their characters make the most ludicrously illogical choices imaginable".
+Writing for The Washington Post, Hal Hinson called Reeves the "perfect choice" and praised the surfing scenes, but opined that "the filmmakers have their characters make the most ludicrously illogical choices imaginable".
 At the 1992 MTV Movie Awards, Reeves won the Most Desirable Male award.